 In Australia, child protection is the responsibility of the community services departments in each State and Territory.
 Departments are responsible for the protection of children who have been abused or neglected, or whose parents cannot provide adequate care or protection for them.
 Information about the States and Territories responsible for protecting children is provided by the National Child Protection Clearinghouse.

-Free and confidential legal advice services in ACT
+Free and confidential legal advice services in the ACT

 The Legal Aid Commission of the Australian Capital Territory (ACT) is established under the Legal Aid Act 1977.
 The aim of the Commission is to work to inform people of their legal rights and obligations and to improve their access to the justice system.
 The ACT Legal Aid Office is able to provide one free consultation to students.
 Appointments can be made through the International Student Adviser.
 The Legal Aid office may not represent you in Court but you will receive free advice on what to do about your matter.